For information: Click here

 An Annual Scientific Meeting is held every September at a University campus in the UK or Ireland.

-The results of the three PATHWAY studies are presented at the BHS Annual Scientific Meeting on Wednesday 23 September 2015.
-PATHWAYS 2 and 3 were presented at the recent ESC meeting.
-PATHWAY 2 is published in the Lancet on Monday 21 September.
+The results of the three PATHWAY studies were presented at the BHS Annual Scientific Meeting on Wednesday 23 September 2015.
+PATHWAYS 2 and 3 were also presented at the recent ESC meeting.
+PATHWAY 2 was published in The Lancet on Monday 21 September and PATHWAY 3 was published in The Lancet Diabetes & Endocrinology on Friday 16 October 2015.
 Click on each study to read the press release:PATHWAY 1

 The heading above links to the article published by Heart in November 2014

 Tackling High Blood Pressure: From Evidence into Action

 18 November 2014